 The Department of Psychology and Counseling is part of the College of Health and Behavioral Sciences at the University of Central Arkansas.
-The Master's of Science degree is offered in several areas of psychology and counseling: school psychology, counseling psychology, and mental health counseling.
-All master's degree programs require internship, although this document covers only the internships in mental health counseling.
 Typically, before beginning an internship, the student will have completed all graduate course work for the degree and will have passed the comprehensive examination.
 Therefore, the student will have completed fifty-seven (57) semester hours of course work, when they begin the internship.
 Occasionally, a student will be allowed to begin an internship and concurrently take one course which they could not take earlier.
 The internship is normally given three semester hours of graduate credit; however, students may be given six hours credit for internship in order to satisfy financial aid requirements.
 The additional three hours do not substitute for coursework hours.